 Ex-Haiti rebel leader wanted in US arrested during talk show

-In this Aug.
-24, 2016, file photo, senate candidate Guy Philippe laughs during an interview in Pestel, Haiti.
 Philippe was arrested Thursday, Jan.
-5, 2017, by members of the Haitian anti-drug police unit outside his studio in the Petionville district of the capital.
+5, 2017, by members of the Haitian anti-drug police unit outsid... .
+National police patrol outside a radio station after the arrest of Guy Philippe in Petion-Ville, Haiti, Thursday, Jan.
+5, 2017.

 Comments